-Section 8 of the bill (page 12, lines 12 to 20) is the same as section 7 of H. R. 10381 as it passed the House of Representatives. section provides that checks properly issued to beneficiaries which are undelivered for any reason shall be retained in the files of the bureau until such time as delivery may be accomplished or until three full fiscal years have elapsed after the end of the fiscal year in which issued.
+Section 8: Section 8 of the bill provides that checks properly issued to beneficiaries which are undelivered for any reason shall be retained in the files of the bureau until such time as delivery may be accomplished or until three full fiscal years have elapsed after the end of the fiscal year in which issued.
 At the present time these checks are forwarded to the General Accounting Office when they are undelivered and more than three months old.
 This is in accordance with the established regulations of the Comptroller General.
 It is believed that this amendment will facilitate the delivery of these checks, as the work of the bureau is now unduly complicated under existing procedure, especially in the supervision of awards to fiduciaries for minors and incompetent beneficiaries.
-In such cases when the checks are remailed by the General Accounting Office, the Bureau receives no notice thereof, unless certification is made to the payee other than the one in whose favor the checks were originally drawn.
-It will readily be seen therefore, that fiduciaries may receive payments of which the Bureau will have no knowledge and will therefore be unable to require a proper accounting as contemplated by section 21 of the World War veterans' act, as amended.
+In such cases, when the checks are remailed by the General Accounting Office, the bureau receives no notice thereof, unless certification is made to the payee other than the one in whose favor the checks were originally drawn.
+It will readily be seen therefore, that fiduciaries may receive payments of which the bureau will have no knowledge and will therefore be unable to require a proper accounting as contemplated by section 21 of the World War veterans' act, as amended.